 Fiddle Leaf Figs really aren’t a trend, they’ve actually been favorited indoor houseplants for years.
 Many of the garden discussion boards I follow have people of all ages asking questions and flaunting their giant Fiddles.
 I’m not going to dress it up – what makes them the center of discussion is they are TRICKY.
 Somewhat temperamental and oddly fast growing, Fiddle Leaf Figs, known as Ficus Lyrata, need the right conditions to be happy.
 Unlike Rubber Trees or Monsteras that are a bit more hardy, Fiddles need the right care to flourish.
 Don’t be intimidated, keep reading.

 Let me introduce, Filbert, my Fiddle Leaf Fig.

 It was somewhat difficult finding one at first, but strangely the Home Depot always seems to have several in their greenhouse.
 I purchased him in 2015 at 4′ and in three years he is now well over 7′.
 Only one trunk, yes, but he’s a happy clam and I just keep adding stakes as he grows higher.
 I’ll have to prune him eventually, but that’s another blog post.

 The best advice I can give you is this: listen to your Fiddle.
 First, follow the basic rules of Ficus husbandry – water when slightly dry, keep in a well lit location with filtered light, and keep humidity steady in all seasons.
 These rules will keep them content, happy, popping a leaf every so often.
-Whatever.
-But Fiddles are sneaky devils and this simply isn’t enough.
-You must be one with the Fiddle, grasshopper.
+Fiddles are sneaky devils and this simply isn’t enough – you must be one with the Fiddle, grasshopper.